Rideshare car insurance

 Uber and other rideshare services offer a quick and easy way for their drivers to earn extra money.
 However, what you may not know is that becoming a driver for a rideshare service could void your car insurance policy.
-Many standard policies don’t provide cover when your car is used to carry passengers for profit.
+Most standard car insurance policies don’t provide cover when your car is used to carry passengers for profit.

-In response to the rise of Uber and other rideshare services, several insurers now offer a rideshare extension on their car insurance policies.
-By selecting this option, when you buy a policy, you are covered if you drive your car as part of a rideshare service, which ensures you can access much-needed financial protection if you’re involved in an accident.
+This means you’ll need to switch to a commercial car insurance policy instead, if your current insurer offers one, or look around for another provider.
+By selecting this type of policy, you are covered if you drive your car as part of a rideshare service, which ensures you can access much-needed financial protection if you’re involved in an accident.

 How do I get car insurance for Uber drivers?

-If you want to drive for Uber in New Zealand you must:
+If you want to drive for Uber in New Zealand you must as a minimum:

-- Have third party property damage car insurance cover.
+- Have third party car insurance cover.
 This type of cover provides protection when your vehicle causes damage to someone else’s car or property.

 Uber also offers contingent liability policy for drivers, which works in conjunction with your third-party policy.
 It provides injury and property damage liability cover and offers financial protection if your other policy won’t pay out or it reaches its cover limit.
 You also need to pay an excess for any claims under this policy.

-Rideshare insurance works in the same way as regular car insurance, but with the added benefit of the cover applying when you drive your vehicle to carry passengers for a service like Uber.
+Commercial car insurance works in the same way as regular car insurance, but with the added benefit of the cover applying when you drive your vehicle to carry passengers for a service like a taxi or Uber.